 Power Meters vs. Smart Trainers Accuracy

-The vast majority of power meters have an accuracy rate of ±1-1.5 %, and smart trainers around ±2%.
+Most power meters have an accuracy rate of ±1-1.5 %, and smart trainers have around ±2%.

-You can learn more about the power meter accuracy in this article.
+You can learn more about the accuracy of the power meter in this article.

 Conclusion